 MATERIALS AND METHODS

 The research work was carried out on pigeonpea variety RVSA 16-1 during Kharif season of 2022-23 at Zonal Agriculture Research Station, Rafi Ahmed Kidwai College of Agriculture, Sehore (M.P.).
-The design we used in trial was RBD with eight treatments and each treatment replicate thrice with a plot size 9.6 m2 (2.4 m × 4.0 m) and spacing was 90 cm.
+The design we used in the trial was RBD with eight treatments and each treatment replicate thrice with a plot size 9.6 m2 (2.4 m × 4.0 m) and a spacing was 90 cm.
 There are 8 different treatments applied during experiment were, T1: Lufenuron 5.4 % EC @ 600 ml/ha, T2: Lufenuron 5.4 % EC @ 1200 ml/ha, T3: Chlorfluazuron 5.4% EC @ 500 ml/ha, T4: Lambda Cyhalothrin 5 % EC @ 500 ml/ha, T5: Chlorantraniliprole 18.5 % SC @ 150 ml/ha, T6: Emamectin Benzoate 5 % SG @ 125 gm/ha, T7: Azadirachtin Neem oil 3000 ppm @ 2000 ml/ha, T8: Untreated water spray was tried.
-During experiment all interculture operations were done.
+During the experiment, all interculture operations were done.

 SPRAY SCHEDULE

 To determine the efficacy of formulations, two sprays of insecticides on pigeonpea were done.
 First spray was done at initiation of insect infestation.
-Second spray was at fifteen days after first spray.
-After every treatment spray, sprayer was washed thoroughly with clean water and measures were taken to avoid contamination of spraying equipment.
+The second spray was at fifteen days after first spray.
+After every treatment spray, sprayer was washed thoroughly with clean water and measures were taken to avoid contamination of the spraying equipment.

 OBSERVATIONS